 - Review and approve these proctoring guidelines.

-- Clearly supplies the name of the institution or agency sending the exam, full name of the test taker, the complete test, and detailed instructions for the proctor on administering the exam.
+- Clearly supply the name of the institution or agency sending the exam, full name of the test taker, the complete test, and detailed instructions for the proctor on administering the exam.

 - Supply the library with a return envelope with postage and address.